photo by hikesterson via iStock

 Staging a home for photos is not the same as redecorating the home.
 That is, in most cases, homes simply need to be freshened up to put their best foot forward, not completely redone.

 With that in mind, adding a few key accessories to rooms throughout the home will do wonders for making it more appealing.
+You can also check another post about photography at home.

 In the living room, new throw pillows with bright pops of color will liven up seating areas.
 A vase of flowers on a fireplace mantel will draw attention to the fireplace while making the room smell nice too.